arklian/patina/docs/postgres-on-docker.md

 # Download Docker
 - https://www.docker.com
+- Open and Run Docker to install the CLI

 # What is Docker ?
 - Docker is a platform that allows for the managment of applications through containers.